nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-Long Time No See (LTNS) is a  **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of an **intuitive and minimalistic Graphical User Interface (GUI)**.
+Long Time No See (LTNS) is a  **desktop app for managing clients, policies and events optimized for use via a Command Line Interface** (CLI) while still having the benefits of an **intuitive and minimalistic Graphical User Interface (GUI)**.
 Made simpler with an intuitive and minimalistic graphical user interface (GUI) and customised functionalities to pinpoint your needs, LTNS will enable you to stay close to your dearest clients!

 # Table of Contents
 1. [Quickstart](#quick-start)